Hossman333/HTML5-Animation-with-JavaScript-slides/README.md

-Slides from my Utah JS talk on HTML5 Animation with Javascript.
+Slides from my MWJS 2014 talk on HTML5 Animation with Javascript.